antoineco/aco-tomcat/README.md

 Tomcat locale.
 Defaults to `undef` (use tomcat default).

 #####`shutdown_wait`
 How long to wait for a graceful shutdown before killing the process.
 Value in seconds.
-Only available on RedHat 6- systems and if installed from package.
+Only available on RedHat 6 systems if installed from package.
 Defaults to `30`.

 #####`shutdown_verbose`
 Whether to display start/shutdown messages.
 Boolean value.
-Only available on RedHat 6- systems and if installed from package.
+Only available on RedHat 6 systems if installed from package.
 Defaults to `false`.

 #####`custom_fragment`
 Custom environment variables, one per line.